 Some people spend all their lives working towards an electoral position, like an item on their bucket list that they must check.
-For most of these people, a position of service is nothing more than a place to fulfill the thirsts of their ego and line their pockets.
+For most of these people, a position of service is nothing more than a place to fulfil the thirsts of their ego and line their pockets.
 For others, they find themselves in positions like this because they were called to it.
 A position held out of personal responsibility to serve and make their part of the world a better place to be.
 Among these two groups of electoral office holders, Kirsten Gillibrand belongs in the latter.

 Who is Kirsten Gillibrand?